Metaswitch/clearwater-readthedocs/ENUM.md

 ### BIND

-Create a new node to run BIND, and add it to the enum security group.
+Create a new node to run BIND, and open port 53 on it to the world (`0.0.0.0/0`) If you are using chef, you can do this by adding a new 'enum' node.
-You can do this using chef and the "enum" node type.

 On that node,